Rony Santos

-Ronicel Fortes Andrade Santos (born 10 January 1995), better known as Rony Santos, is a Cape Verdean professional footballer who plays as a defender for FC Azzurri 90 LS in Switzerland.
+Ronicel Fortes Andrade Santos (born 10 January 1995), better known as Rony Santos, is a Cape Verdean professional footballer who plays as a defender.

-Professional career
+Club career

 Santos joined the Benfica academy in 2012 from Cape Verde, and joined Nacional in 2014.

 In February 2019, Santos joined FC Azzurri 90 LS in Switzerland.

 International career

-Santos made his debut for the Cape Verde national football team in a 0-0 (4-3) penalty shootout win over Andorra on 3 June 2018.
+Santos made his debut for the Cape Verde national team in a 0–0 (4–3) penalty shootout win over Andorra on 3 June 2018.